 What are the cruising grounds I can enjoy?

 For one week charters are just enough to explore the BVI.
 Our regular cruising grounds for a month are the BVI, USVI, and Spanish VI (Vieques, and Culibra).
 For longer than a month we will consider your plans for sailing outside of this area based on your sailing resume.
 Occasionally we have boats in other places.
 During the Christmas winds Dec and Jan or Hurricane season July to Nov we need the boats to stay in the BVI, but please ask if there is interest in Grenada.

 Where can I get complete specs on your boats?

-You can get complete specs on each boat's webpage starting from the Our Fleet page here. link
+You can get complete specs on each boat's webpage starting from the Our Fleet menu.

 How do I get price information?

-Please go to our pricing page and enter the dates and times you are interested. link You will get pricing if the boat is available and you will be able to see the calendar for other dates that might interest you or see other boats that are open for the dates you have in mind.
-The calendar is updated and correct.
-When you find something interesting you can put it on hold and even book it on line.
+Please go to each boat's webpage and enter your Start and End dates.
+You will get pricing if the boat is available and you will be able to see the calendar for other dates that might interest you.
+When you find something interesting you can put it on hold.
 Please bear in mind when booking, that we need a minimum of 2 days either side of the charter to clean and service the boat.
 3 days is preferred after a longer charter.

 What is included the prices quoted on the website?